A town with an intriguing history

 In later years, it was to be renamed The Black Bull, as recorded in the Leeds Trades Directory of 1834.
 At one stage it boasted a fine bowling green, laid out on the site of the old village pinfold, together with a large kitchen garden, which was a common feature of inns in those days.

-It was eventually sold to Joshua Tetley & Son Ltd on 22 September 1896.
-Some years later, it was acquired by Mitchells & Butlers, one of the largest UK operators of managed pubs, who sold it to Pickard Properties in 2008 and we have continued to operate it as a leisure venue since them.
+It was eventually sold to Joshua Tetley & Son Ltd on 22nd September 1896.
+Some years later, it was acquired by Mitchells & Butlers, one of the largest UK operators of managed pubs, who sold it to Pickard Properties in 2008 and we have continued to operate it as a leisure venue since then.

 Written in Stone

 A final story worth re-telling about The Black Bull came about when Pickard Properties began construction work for its three town houses.